matthewcordaro/music-synthesizer-for-android/README.md

 2. Import the project. _File > Import > Android > Existing Android Code Into Workspace_.
 Follow on-screen instructions.

 _Note:_ You will probably get errors on import (duplicate entry 'src', empty ${project\_loc}, and maybe others).
 You can ignore these (although it would be great to clean them up).

+_Tip:_ If you receive many errors that state "X cannot be resolved to a type" then it is likely your NDK generated Java files are not linked properly.
+Go to _Project > Properties > Resource > Linked Resources_ and click on Linked Resources tab.
+Finally edit the core-gen variable to the following: `PROJECT_LOC/core-gen` or similar.